Skip to main content

 Take short walks outdoors.

-Pair it with stillness.
+Pair the breeze with stillness.

 Use the breeze as a cue.